Tag: Aaron Earls

 Most small churches (58%) are near or above their pre-pandemic worship service attendance levels.

-Growing Southern Baptist Churches More Likely in Northeast
+Southern Baptist Growth in Northeast: Growing Southern Baptist Churches More Likely

 Membership in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont churches together grew by 1% from 2017 to 2022.
-Every other area saw a numerical decline for Southern Baptist churches.
+Southern Baptist growth in Northeast is evident as the only region with numerical growth.

 AI-Powered Preaching: How Much Should Silicon Valley Impact Sermon Prep?

-Pastors and church leaders should be aware of its potential uses within their churches while remaining diligent toward the ways in which AI can undermine the message being communicated and change us without us even being aware.
+Pastors and church leaders should be aware of AI-powered preaching uses within their churches while remaining diligent toward the ways in which AI can undermine the message being communicated and change us without us even being aware.

-Compared to three years ago, pastors say they’re more likely to be relying on armed churchgoers and less likely to have a no firearms policy for their building.
+Compared to three years ago, pastors say theyre more likely to be relying on armed churchgoers and less likely to have a no firearms policy for their building, reflecting shifts in church security measures.

-Fear Prevalent in Pews, According to Protestant Pastors
+Fear Prevalent in Pews, According to Protestant Pastor Fear in Congregations Study

-Those leading the smallest churches, with fewer than 50 in attendance at weekend worship services, are among the most likely to say their congregations have a growing fear about the future of the country and world (72%).
+Those leading the smallest churches, with fewer than 50 in attendance at weekend worship services, are among the most likely to say their congregations have a growing pastor fear in congregations about the future of the country and world (72%).

-More Churchgoers Hear Encouragement to Adopt, Provide Foster Care
+More Churchgoers Hear Encouragement to Adopt and Provide Church Foster Care

-More than 1 in 10 churchgoers say someone in their congregation has provided foster care (16%), adopted a child from the U.S. (13%) or adopted a child from another country (11%) within the last year.
+More than 1 in 10 churchgoers say someone in their congregation has provided foster care, adopted a child from the U.S., or adopted a child from another country within the last year, reflecting a growing focus on church foster care adoption.

 Fewer Churches Face Limited Cash Reserves